mui/material-ui/docs/pages/blog/2023-discord-announcement.md

 <a href="https://mui.com/r/discord"><img src="/static/blog/2023-discord-announcement/discord.png" width="1280" height="640" style="margin-bottom: 16px;" alt="Discord banner with link" /></a>

-Creating a place where we can interact with our community has been our priority for this year.
+This year, one of our highest priorities has been to create a central hub for the MUI community.
 Majority of our discussions and interactions with you have been through our [Twitter](https://twitter.com/MUI_hq), [GitHub](https://github.com/mui), and [marketing page](https://mui.com/).

 That's why we have officially launched our [Discord Server](https://mui.com/r/discord/) and would love for you to be part of our community!